Shenzhen East railway station: Structure

-The station is a complex serving 3 separate railway lines (2 high-speed lines and 1 conventional rail line).
+The renovated station began operating 21 December 2012.
+The 127,000-square-meter hub houses the Guangzhou-Shenzhen Railway, serving 3 separate railway lines (2 high-speed lines and 1 conventional rail line).
 The completed station building features 3 ticket halls and a waiting hall of 7,100m².
 There are 6 north-south platforms serving 11 tracks on the main platform level.
 Separate east-west platforms will serve trains on the Xiamen-Shenzhen High-Speed Railway (u/c).
-The station is adjacent to Buji Station on the Shenzhen Metro, served by Line 3 and Line 5.
+The station is adjacent to Buji Station on the Shenzhen Metro, served by Line 3, Line 5 and Line 14.

 Train services

 The new Shenzhen East will handle middle- and long-distance, lower-speed trains, including trains to Sichuan, Hunan, Hubei, Jiangxi and Anhui provinces.
 Shenzhen railway station will be the main hub for intercity trains in Guangdong Province, for example, and its current long-distance trains to Beijing, Shanghai, Chengdu, Guilin and Fuzhou will be relocated to Shenzhen East in the future.